nrohan09-cloud/G.A.N/README.md

 # G.A.N
-The code used to train G.A.N, a Generative Adversarial Network that generates MNIST like instances of the letters G, A and N.
+The code used for training and generating with G.A.N, a Generative Adversarial Network that generates MNIST like instances of the letters G, A and N.

 # Files